How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Final steps

-After every server setup is complete, you should restart the system to make sure all systems come back online as expected.
+After every server setup is complete, restart the system to make sure all systems come back online as expected.
+This is a great time to make sure all services come back online at system boot.

-Log in as your non-root user and try some sudo commands to ensure you can escalate permissions when needed.
+Log in as your non-root user and try some doas commands to ensure you can escalate permissions when needed.

 Tips and tricks